How to become

 College

-You can do a Level 3 Extended Diploma in Dental Technology, approved by the General Dental Council.
+You could do a Level 3 Extended Diploma in Dental Technology approved by the General Dental Council.

 Entry requirements